lyssphacker/ideas/importance-of-debugging.md

 [Steps toward better debugging tools for LISP](https://dl.acm.org/citation.cfm?doid=800055.802041)

 [Dynamic Language Wizards - runtime](http://www.youtube.com/watch?v=SjbtEnfm7_Q&t=1h26m51s)
-Audience: Source-level debugging is important in designing a language
+Audience: Source-level debugging is important in designing a language.
+How do you resolve the tension between that feature and having code generators, like hygenic macros or source generation facilities?
+Dave Moon: I got to be smart in your source-level debugger.
+It has to be able to backtrack all the way from the machine-code bits to the original source code and everything in between.
+That is not always easy.
+We never solved that on the Lisp Machine.
+Scott McKay: We came close in Harlequin Dylan, but rule-based macros stuff makes it easier than Lisp-style macros.
+Good research project.